mrled/fortunate/tweets/README.md

 3. [@TheDoorTHEDOOR](https://twitter.com/TheDoorTHEDOOR)
 4. [@invisiblefonts](https://twitter.com/invisiblefonts)

-Each of these accounts publishes lots of single-tweet speculative fiction. `tweetfortune.py` collects all tweets which have no pictures or videos, no URLs, are not replies or RTs, and are not part of a tweetstorm.
+Each of these accounts publishes lots of single-tweet speculative fiction.

+`tweetfortune.py` collects all tweets which have no pictures or videos, no URLs, are not replies or RTs, and are not part of a tweetstorm, and builds a fortune database out of them.

 ## Running `tweetfortune.py`

-You will need a Twitter "app" (see <http://developer.twitter.com>), which will provide four secrets - consumer key, consumer secret, access key, and access secret.
+You will need a Twitter "app" (see <http://developer.twitter.com>), which will provide two tokens - the consumer key and the consumer secret.

 Run it like so: